PandoraDay/8K60FPSMediaForYouTube/README.md

 > Script made for testing purposes only.
 Use with caution, taking special consideration with the `-cpu-used` parameter value.

 Scans for MOV Files in the currect directory non recursively.
 It performs a lossless encoding using ffmpeg LibAOM and Opus Audio and storages the resulting file in `new`.
-Still, the resulting file from this lossless conversion to AV1 will have a weird Video Average Framerate, something like `13212000/220213`
+Still, the resulting file from this lossless conversion to AV1 will have a weird Video Average Framerate, something like `13212000/220213` which is reported as `59.9964579748 FPS` in both VLC Media Player and mpv Player.

 ### **ProRes→SVT-AV1.bat**
 Scans for MOV Files in the currect directory non recursively.
 It performs an encoding using ffmpeg SVT-AV1 and Opus Audio and storages the resulting file in `new`.
-The resulting file from this lossy conversion to AV1 will have a weird Video Average Framerate, something like `13212000/220213`
+The resulting file from this lossy conversion to AV1 will have a weird Video Average Framerate, something like `13212000/220213` which is reported as `59.9964579748 FPS` in both VLC Media Player and mpv Player.

 ### **clean.bat**
 Legacy Single File version of `Clean MOV Only.bat`